isamplesorg/isamples_inabox/docs/authentication_and_identifiers.md

 (1) Using the management UI, hit the `/dois` URL in the ISB instance e.g. on [Mars](https://mars.cyverse.org/isamples_central/ui/#/dois) and enter the required fields.
 You can see the generated JSON in the right-side panel, and that generated JSON is sent to datacite.
 Once the datacite response comes back, you'll be able to see the newly minted DOI.

 (2) Similarly, you can also use a CLI to directly hit the iSB `/manage/mint_draft_identifiers` endpoint and mint identifiers using your scripting language of choice.
 The only prerequisite here is to make sure you've obtained a valid JWT from orcid before calling the endpoint.
-You'll need to include the JWT as an `authorization` header when you call the endpoint.
+You'll need to include the JWT in an `authorization: Bearer` header when you call the endpoint.
 A working example of a CLI is available on the [iSamples GitHub](https://github.com/isamplesorg/isamples_inabox/blob/develop/scripts/examples/mint_identifiers_cli.py)